 Elevator Accident Attorneys Serving Arizona

 Elevators and escalators are part of our everyday lives.
 With that said, we typically think of them as helpful when we have to get to a high floor, not dangerous.
 Unfortunately, elevators and escalators are the cause of many serious accidents each year.
 Individuals who are injured in these types of accidents are often the victims of significant injuries that result in lifelong suffering.
 Some of the injuries that are commonly sustained in an elevator accident include spinal cord damage, broken bones, lacerations, traumatic brain injuries, or worse, death.
 Individuals who have been the victims of these accidents should be sure to retain experienced legal counsel as soon as possible.
-The attorneys at Weintraub & Weintraub can effectively represent you through your elevator accident case.
+The elevator accident attorneys at Weintraub & Weintraub can effectively represent you through your accident case.
 Contact our firm today.

 Who is liable in an elevator or escalator accident?